Since 2010, The Elite OC Young Professionals Society has donated over $135,000 and 23,000 + items to local nonprofit organizations.

-In 2017, The Elite OC Young Professionals Society is introducing more ways to give back and get involved!
+In 2019, The Elite OC is introducing more ways to give back and get involved!
 Below you will find some of the charities we are partnering up with this year.
-Please visit their sites below to find out ways that you can become involved.
+Please visit their sites below to find out ways you can become more involved.

 Formed in 1980, the Alzheimer's Association is the world's leading voluntary health organization in Alzheimer's care, support and research.
 Our vision is a world without Alzheimer's disease.
 Our mission is to eliminate Alzheimer's disease through the advancement of research; to provide and enhance care and support for all affected; and to reduce the risk of dementia through the promotion of brain health.